yolanda93/cep_twitter_analytics/README.md

 Supervisor: ./apache-storm-0.10.0/bin/storm supervisor

 ```
-The Storm UI has friendly user interface to monitor the performance of each process and control the execution of each thread:
+The Storm UI has a friendly user interface to monitor the performance of each process and control the execution of each thread:

 ![Alt text] (https://theredqueeneffectblog.files.wordpress.com/2016/04/storm_ui1.png?w=1108 "Storm UI")